Resampling#

 The return value is the number of cases per 1000.

-Exercise: The following is a version of simulate_trial that uses simulate_variable_group, from the previous exercise, to simulate the vaccine trial using the modified model, with variation in risk within the groups.
+Exercise: The following is a version of simulate_trial that uses simulate_variable_group, from the previous exercise, to simulate the vaccine trial using the modified model, which includes variation in risk within the groups.

 def simulate_variable_trial(n1, p1, n2, p2):